jdonlan/java-dev/intents/calling_implicit_intents.md

 startActivity(Intent.createChooser(sendIntent, "Share data with..."));
 ```

-You might've noticed that after we set our action, text, and type, we started a chooser using Intent.createChooser().
+You might have noticed that after we set our action, text, and type, we started a chooser using Intent.createChooser().
 A chooser will allow the user to decide which app handles the intent that you're trying to send.
 If you're attempting to launch an ACTION_SEND intent, the system will populate the chooser with all activities that can handle an ACTION_SEND intent with your type of data.
 If only one app exists that can open this data, that app will open without prompting the user first.

 ![](implicit_send.png)